SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/globus.md

 search for the "NERSC SHARE" endpoint.
 Click on the "Shares" tab and select "Add a Shared Endpoint".
 This will bring you to a screen where you can give your shared endpoint a name and fill in the path you'd like to share.
-Currently sharing is limited to /global/project/projectdirs/<your_repo_name\>/gsharing and subdirectories (and the [dna file system](../../science-partners/jgi/filesystems/#dna-data-n-archive) for JGI users).
 Once you click "Create Share" it will take you to another screen where you can share this endpoint with specific Globus users or with all Globus users (these users do **not** have to be NERSC users).
 You can also make other Globus users administrators, which will mean that they will have the power to add or remove other users from the shared endpoint.

+!!! warning

+    Think carefully about what you'll be sharing before you create a shared endpoint.
+Any user who has access to your shared endpoint will be able to read all the data in the shared directory you can read.
+Sharing a directory will also share all of its subdirectories.

+Currently sharing is limited to `/global/project/projectdirs/<your_repo_name>/gsharing` and subdirectories, `/global/projecta/projectdirs/<your_repo_name>/gsharing` and subdirectories, and the [dna file system](../../science-partners/jgi/filesystems/#dna-data-n-archive) for JGI users.
+If you need to share a path other than the gsharing path, please [open a ticket](../../help) and we'll try to accomodate your use case.

 # Troubleshooting